 ‘Fuck’s sake, Basil!’

 ‘What?
-What’s happened?’ said Claire, stalking out of her bedroom.
+What’s happened?’
+Claire said, stalking out of her bedroom.
 ‘He’s asleep on his perch.’

 ‘Pissed on the door mat again, hasn’t he?’
 I said.